 In an ideal performance scenario, you extract data from digitally generated PDFs using text-based or coordinate-based Sensible methods, such as Label, Row, Region, Text Table, and Document Range.

-In order of slowest to quickest, these factors add seconds to the ideal document processing time:
+In order of largest to smallest impact, these factors add seconds to the ideal document processing time:

 Over 10 seconds per document

 |whole-document OCR for document images (scanned PDFs, PNG, JPEG, TIFF)||Sensible takes 10 seconds or more to OCR an entire document.
 You can speed OCR up for documents that are 25 pages and shorter by choosing Sensible's Google OCR option for a document type.|